 - Mixed media art

 Keeping the kiddos entertained at the family-friendly Bear on the Square event in Dahlonega is easy!
 This North Georgia mountain festival features panning for gold, balloons, face painting, henna tattoos, and caricature artists.
-Kids are welcome to play instruments at the Pick and Bow tent, and they are free to join community dances in the square.
+Kids are welcome to play instruments at the Pick and Bow tent and free to join community dances in the square.

-If any arts at Bear on the Square in Dahlonega strike your fancy, consider jumping into a workshop to pick up a new skill or refresh an old passion.
-Most workshops revolve around music and dance, but there are some directed at storytelling and Appalachian crafts.
+If any arts at Bear on the Square in Dahlonega strike your fancy, consider jumping into a free-to-participate workshop to pick up a new skill or refresh an old passion.
+Most workshops revolve around music and dance, but some are directed at storytelling and Appalachian crafts.
 Bear on the Square workshops are usually split between Hancock Park and Woodrow’s Tent.

 Types of Workshops